rpothin/PowerPlatform-ChristmasApps-FindTheBugsChallenge/README.md

 > **Note**
 > To get a connection ID, you can follow the [Get the connection reference information](https://learn.microsoft.com/en-us/power-platform/alm/conn-ref-env-variables-build-tools#get-the-connection-reference-information) from the Microsoft documentation.

-- Quit the [**VS Code in the web experience**](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) and go back to your repository
+- Quit the [**VS Code in the web experience**](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) and go back to your forked repository
 - Go to the **Actions** tab, then open the view on the **import-solution-to-dev** GitHub workflow
 - Click on the **Run workflow** button and select the authentication method you want to use to connect to the environnement where you want to import the **ChristmasHub** solution
-- Follow the run and at the end validate the **ChristmasHub** solution has been correctly imported to your environment
+- Follow the run and when it ends validate that the **ChristmasHub** solution has been correctly imported to your environment

 ## ❗ Code of Conduct